grafana/scenes/docusaurus/docs/core-concepts.md

 ```

 :::note
-We suggest to implement the state-modifying methods in the scene object rather than component to separate the model complexity from the component.
+We suggest that you implement the state-modifying methods in the scene object rather than in the component to separate the model complexity from the component.
 :::

 ## Data and time range

-Use `$data` property to add data coming from Grafana data sources to a Scene.
-Queries are configured via `SceneQueryRunner` scene object.
+Use the `$data` property to add data coming from Grafana data sources to a scene.
+Queries are configured using the `SceneQueryRunner` scene object:

 ```tsx
 import { SceneQueryRunner } from '@grafana/scenes';